 What are Hemp Bracelets?

-These are bracelets made from hemp cords.
-They are artistically handmade by entwining the hemp cords.
+These are bracelets handmade from artistically entwining hemp cords.
 Some will have beads while others are just plain hemp twines.

 Where Can You Buy Hemp Jewelry?

-Most buyers use online stores to sell their hemp jewelry, check out sites such as Etsy.
+Most buyers use online stores to sell their hemp jewelry, check out sites that cater to handmade goods such as Etsy.

 What is Hemp Cord?